-Relevance: These four program authorities support that a CBAS participant (or authorized representative) voluntarily selects/chooses to attend the CBAS center on certain days and agrees to receive the services identified in the participant's individualized plan of care.
+Relevance : These four program authorities support that a CBAS participant (or authorized representative) voluntarily selects/chooses to attend the CBAS center on certain days and agrees to receive the services identified in the participant's individualized plan of care.
 This choice and decision is documented in the Beneficiary Agreement of Participation.
 In addition, CDA developed a new standardized Participation Agreement with instructions to assist CBAS centers in complying with the federal HCB settings and person-centered planning requirements as specified in CBAS STC 44(c) and 45(c).
 The new Participation Agreement requires the ADHC/CBAS center to discuss with the CBAS participant the availability of community services and settings options in addition to ADHC/CBAS.
 The participant must sign the Participation Agreement prior to the start of CBAS services which attests that the participant is voluntarily selected to participate in the CBAS program and receive the services identified on the participants Individual Plan of Care (IPC.)
 CDA distributed (ACL) # 17-01 to providers with this directive.
-Although these program authorities and new Participation Agreement support this federal requirement, they do not state explicitly that the setting is selected among setting options including non-disability specific settings and therefore are silent.
-CDA distributed All Center Letter (ACL) # 17-01 "Implementation of the CBAS Participation Agreement to ensure compliance with HCB settings and personcentered planning requirements" on January 31, 2017.
+Although these program authorities and new Participation Agreement support this federal requirement, they do not state explicitly that the setting is selected among setting options including non-disability specific settings and therefore are silent .
+CDA distributed All Center Letter (ACL) # 17-01 "Implementation of the CBAS Participation Agreement to ensure compliance with HCB settings and person- centered planning requirements" on January 31, 2017.
 2b The setting options are identified and documented in T-22 §54119 - Individualized Plan of Care Individualized plan of care (e.g., person-centered service plan) means a written plan designed to provide a participant of an adult day health center with appropriate treatment in accordance with the assessed needs of the participant.
-Silent The State inserted all of the federal HCB settings requirements for the personcentered service plan and are based on the individual's needs, preferences
+Silent The State inserted all of the federal HCB settings requirements for the person- STC 20(c) - Individual Plan of Care (IPC) non-residential centered "The IPC is a written plan designed to provide the CBAS settings into the service plan beneficiary with appropriate treatment in accordance with the CBAS section of and are based assessed needs of the individual, as determined by the the Medi-Cal on the CBAS center and as specified in State law.
+The IPC is Provider Manual. individual's submitted as supporting documentation for level of service The target date for needs, determination with the treatment authorization request. publication by preferences June 30, 2018, The whole person-centered project will comply with the was met. requirements at 42 CFR 441.301(c)(1) through (3) including specifying: 1) How the IPC will identify each enrollee's The State revised preferences, choices and abilities and the strategies to the ADHC/CBAS address those preferences, choices and abilities; 2) How the statutes to include IPC will allow the enrollee to participate fully in any treatment the HCB settings or service planning discussion or meeting, including the requirements for opportunity to involve family, friends and professionals of the non-residential enrollee's choosing; 3) How the IPC will ensure that the settings.
+The enrollee has informed choices about treatment and service target date for decisions; and 4) How the IPC process will be collaborative, completion by recurring and involve an ongoing commitment to the enrollee.
+December 31, 2021, was met.
+The State will continue to determine CBAS center compliance with HCB settings and person- centered planning requirements during the onsite validation